oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Configuration | Value | Description
 --- | --- | ---
-Admin Licence Group | `rol-AgencyName-Administrator` | This is the group that the Agency administrators belong to.
+Admin Licence Group | `rol-OrganisationName-Administrator` | This is the group that the organisation administrators belong to.
-User Licence Groups | `rol-AgencyName-Users` | This is the group that the Agency non-administrator users belong to.
+User Licence Groups | `rol-OrganisationName-Users` | This is the group that the organisation non-administrator users belong to.

 ### Self service purchase